 The next step in controlling rodents is eliminating food sources.
 People are often surprised to find out that foodstuffs that had long been forgotten are the source of food for rodents.
 The bird seed up in the attic or in the garage or a box of food which fell down behind a shelf somewhere.
 Therefore, it is important to seek those things out.
 Also, any food in boxes or bags as well as garbage stored in the living area and outside must be protected by placing these items into impervious containers of metal or glass.

 The final step in the process of creating a rodent free environment is eliminating existing infestations from a structure.
 Trapping is an effective rodent control technique.
 There are humane traps such as Havahart TM Traps which can trap mice without harming them but require frequent monitoring.
 Multiple catch traps such as Victor Tin Cat and Ketch-All may also capture rodents without harming them, but also require frequent monitoring.
 Snap traps and glue traps may also be used to quickly and effectively deal with rodent problems.

 The most common rodent control technique is the application of rodenticide bait.
 Most products used today are anti-coagulant type baits.
 These kill the rodent by thinning the blood until the animal hemorrhages internally.
 The animal suffers some dizziness, then dies from the loss of blood.
 Elimination of rodent using anticoagulants typically takes from five to ten days.

-An alternative to using baits outdoors is The Giant Destroyer.
+An alternative to using baits for rats outdoors is The Giant Destroyer.
 This products is a smoke cartridge which contains sulfur which is ignited with a wick to create poisonous sulfur dioxide smoke as it burns.
-The burning cartridge is placing into active rodent burrows.
+The burning cartridge is then placed into active burrow.
 The smoke will kill rats living in the burrow.